[56 F.R. 59899 (November 26, 1991)]

 RULES OF PRACTICE FOR TEMPORARY WAIVER PROCEEDINGS

-Appraisal Subcommittee, Federal Financial Institutions Examination Council.
+AGENCY: Appraisal Subcommittee, Federal Financial Institutions Examination Council.

 ACTION: Proposed rulemaking.

-SUMMARY: The Appraisal Subcommittee ("ASC") of the Federal Financial Institutions Examination Council ("FFIEC") is publishing for comment proposed Rule 1102, which would set out the ASC's procedures relating to proceedings granting and terminating temporary waivers under
+SUMMARY: The Appraisal Subcommittee ("ASC") of the Federal Financial Institutions Examination Council ("FFIEC") is publishing for comment proposed Rule 1102, which would set out the ASC's procedures relating to proceedings granting and terminating temporary waivers under ' 1119(b) of Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 ("FIRREA").

 DATES: Comments must be received on or before [Insert date 30 days after date of publication in the FEDERAL REGISTER].